-- 8.7 Neighbouring local authorities have expressed concern that additional retail outlets in Martlesham will affect trade in the adjacent District Centres, Market Towns and Retail Parks.
-Retail businesses in Martlesham District Centre have also raised concerns about the expansion of large scale retail outlets at either the Martlesham Heath Business Park or Retail Park that are in direct competition with existing businesses in The Square, e.g. the bakery and hairdressers. - 8.8 It is important that the retail offer in Martlesham Heath Business Park and Retail Park does not dilute the vibrancy and vitality of the retail offer in Martlesham Heath.
+8.7 Neighbouring local authorities have expressed concern that additional retail outlets in Martlesham will affect trade in the adjacent District Centres, Market Towns and Retail Parks.
+Retail businesses in

+Martlesham District Centre have also raised concerns about the expansion of large scale retail outlets at either the Martlesham Heath Business Park or Retail Park that are in direct competition with existing businesses in The Square, e.g. the bakery and hairdressers.

+- 8.8 It is important that the retail offer in Martlesham Heath Business Park and Retail Park does not dilute the vibrancy and vitality of the retail offer in Martlesham Heath.
 SCDC Core Strategy Strategic Policy SP9 is clear that the 'emphasis in the district will be on maintaining and enhancing the vitality of existing retail centres.
 The Square at Martlesham Heath is specifically identified as a District Centre to which Strategic Policy SP9 applies. - 8.9 It is therefore important that that policy framework for growth at Martlesham Heath Retail Park reflects the important retail function it serves with the provision of supermarkets and 'large format' retail which is only suitable for out-of-centre locations whilst recognising the need to protect the existing District Centre at the Square.
-This is addressed in Policy MAR18. - 8.10 In addition some of the commercial ventures in the Business Park have expressed concern about the dilution of their commercial viability when industrial uses are replaced with retail trades.
+This is addressed in Policy MAR17.
+Impact assessments will be required for retail developments over 2,500m2. - 8.10 In addition some of the commercial ventures in the Business Park have expressed concern about the dilution of their commercial viability when industrial uses are replaced with retail trades.
 This may also be a factor when local companies wish to address the potential for new business with the advent of Sizewell Nuclear Power Station and the warehousing project at Trimley, Felixstowe. - 8.11 In response to the question as to whether Martlesham Neighbourhood Plan should include similar policies to those proposed by other authorities to protect the viability of smaller independent retail outlets, 57% of residents considered this to be very important and 37% considered it to be important. - 8.12 It is therefore considered important that in General Employment Areas, there is a strong presumption against the loss of industrial and warehousing units to retail uses.
 The focus for retail uses in this area should be on the Martlesham Heath Retail Park.
-This is addressed in Policy MAR19.
+This is addressed in Policy MAR18. - 8.13 In order to justify any change of use from B-class employment to retail uses (Classes A1 to A5), it must be demonstrated through an effective marketing campaign that there is no interest in a B-class employment use.
+This should be closely informed by the Suffolk Coastal Commercial Property Best Practice Guidance10 which provides clear guidance on what constitutes an effective marketing campaign and the duration over which such a campaign should be run.

-POLICY MAR18: MARTLESHAM HEATH RETAIL PARK
+POLICY MAR17: MARTLESHAM HEATH RETAIL PARK